I have an AMAZING treat if you miss creamy, tangy and sweet KFC Coleslaw.

 I do love those little lemon shaped containers…they are adorable.
 But I think they make the juice taste weird and I don’t like the idea of how many chemicals can potentially leach into the juice.

-I think this is as close to a KETO KFC COLESLAW COPYCAT as you can get….
+I think this is as close to KFC COLESLAW as you can get….

 But, as always, feel free to experiment.
 Almost every ingredient in the list is *to taste.